No matter where you live, you can benefit from AquaGrove, offering quality produce and fish...right in your own home!

 Lettuce, Peppers, Micro-greens, Cucumbers and more

-No. From set up to harvest, AquaGrove is simple to use and requires requires minimal experience, knowledge or maintenance.
+No. From set up to harvest, AquaGrove is simple to use and requires minimal experience, knowledge or maintenance.

 AquaGrove customers range from residential in-home customers that have a system in their garage, basement or shed, to educational facilities using our technology to help teach students about a healthier food alternative.